 The remaining finishes have 1-, 2-, and 3-year warranties.

-All faucet finishes can and should be guaranteed against manufacturing defects (and only manufacturing defects) for the life of the faucet.
+All applied faucet finishes can and should be guaranteed against manufacturing defects (and only manufacturing defects) for the life of the faucet.

 Defects such as blistering, delamination, peeling, spalling, and other failures of adhesion are compelling evidence of a problem with the finishing process at the factory.
 They are extremely rare.
 When they do occur, they are usually caught at inspection and seldom see daylight.

 Graff's finish warranties seem focused on protecting the company from liability for color and texture changes.
-This can be done in a lifetime finish warranty by simply excluding ordinary and expected color and texture changes from warranty coverage.
+This can be done with a lifetime finish warranty by simply excluding ordinary and expected color and texture changes from warranty coverage.

 Some finishes, particularly powder coats, tend to fade with exposure to ultraviolet radiation in sunlight.
 This is especially true of the darker hues.
 (Graff says its powder coats do not fade.
-Well, maybe, but, if so, why the short-term warranty?)
+Well, maybe, but if so, why the short-term warranty?)

 Buying Rule for